 You can leave the Kindle User's Guide, or any item you are reading, at any time by pressing the Home key on the keyboard or by selecting another destination from the menu.
-If you are done reading, you can put your Kindle to sleep by holding down the ALT key and pressing the text key (you wake up Kindle the same way).
-Sleeping your Kindle will extend battery life and also lock all of the keys and buttons so you don't inadvertently press one while not using your Kindle.
 If you ever need assistance, you can use the Web or your telephone to contact us.
 See Chapter 9 for all of the Kindle Support contact options.